GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 </script>
 ```

-Below is a simple example of adding a `prerender` speculation rule:
+Below is a simple example of adding a `prerender` speculation rule with JavaScript:

 ```js
 if (HTMLScriptElement.supports &&